Mama's Gun: Legacy

 Mama's Gun was released during a period of peak creativity within the neo soul movement, following numerous distinguished albums of the genre, such as Lauryn Hill's The Miseducation of Lauryn Hill (1998), Macy Gray's On How Life Is (1999), D'Angelo's Voodoo, and Jill Scott's Who Is Jill Scott?: Words and Sounds Vol. 1 (2000).
 In 2001, Ginny Yu of Independent Weekly remarked that Mama's Gun had raised standards in the "often over-produced and under-thought realm" of pop music.
 The album was proclaimed the female counterpart to D'Angelo's Voodoo, regarding both musical style and lyricism, by numerous critics; (Note: attributed to multiple sources) in 2013, The New York Timess Ben Ratliff called the two albums "the great neo-soul records of 2000".
 Comparing Mama's Gun to The Miseducation of Lauryn Hill and Who Is Jill Scott?: Words and Sounds Vol. 1, Brooks noted that, like Hill and Scott, Badu was not willing "to sacrifice extolling narratives of black feminist self-care for ones that exposed black communal peril, trauma, and tragedy", further accentuating the influence of its feminist themes on Beyoncé's 2010s recordings.
-Ahead of the 20th anniversary of Mama's Gun, Blum reflected on the album confirming Badu's role as a leading artist of neo soul, crediting it with extending the mainstream impact of neo soul and influencing artists such as Childish Gambino, Amy Winehouse, John Legend, Janelle Monáe, and Raheem DeVaughn.
+Blum and Kailyn Brown of Los Angeles Times both reflected on the album solidifying Badu's role as a leading artist of neo soul, R&B, and hip-hop.
+The former further credited it with extending the mainstream impact of neo soul and influencing artists such as Childish Gambino, Amy Winehouse, John Legend, Janelle Monáe, and Raheem DeVaughn.
 Jaelani Turner-Williams of Stereogum wrote that Mama's Gun set the foundation for the burgeoning of Afrofuturism in mainstream music throughout the 2010s, comparing Childish Gambino's "Me and Your Mama" opening his 2016 album "Awaken, My Love!" to "Penitentiary Philosophy" opening Mama's Gun.
 While interviewing Badu for The Fader in 2021, Mark Ronson revealed that Mama's Gun was his favorite album of its era.